Section 15 – Equality rights

 “rational for the state to conclude that the means chosen to reach its ameliorative goal would contribute to that purpose”.
 To be “rational”,

 “there must be a correlation between the program and the disadvantage suffered by the target group” (Cunningham, supra at paragraph 44; Kapp, supra at paragraph 49).
 This standard permits “significant deference”.
-At the same time, it allows judicial review of colourable initiatives, where the impugned program only nominally seeks to serve the disadvantaged and should not be immunized from the full subsection 15(1) analysis (Kapp, supra at paragraph 49).
+At the same time, it allows judicial review of colourable initiatives, where the impugned program only nominally seeks to serve the disadvantaged and should not be immunized from the full section 15(1) analysis (Kapp, supra at paragraph 49).

 The impugned program’s ameliorative purpose need not be its exclusive objective.
-However, where an ameliorative program is part of, or relates to a larger legislative scheme, subsection 15(2) protects only those distinctions “that serve and are necessary to the ameliorative purpose” (Kapp, supra, at paragraph 52).
-Laws or programs aimed at restricting or punishing the behaviour of a targeted group would not qualify under subsection 15(2) (Kapp, supra at paragraph 54).
+However, where an ameliorative program is part of, or relates to a larger legislative scheme, section 15(2) protects only those distinctions “that serve and are necessary to the ameliorative purpose” (Kapp, supra, at paragraph 52).
+Laws or programs aimed at restricting or punishing the behaviour of a targeted group would not qualify under section 15(2) (Kapp, supra at paragraph 54).

 (b) Disadvantaged group identified by the enumerated or analogous ground